 This post also contains information on the ‘Tutor‘ anti speeding system and speed limits for certain sections of Italy’s autostrada.

 The term for speed camera in Italy is ‘autovelox‘, and the Italian police use both fixed and mobile speed cameras to check that you are staying within the speed limits.
+In this article you’ll learn everything you need to know about Italian speed limits.

 To help you watch your speed, here are some photographs of some of the types of speed camera you will see around Italy.